You might be thinking, “Isn’t Missing a Connecting Flight Rare?”

 Not as rare as I wish!

-Missing a connecting flight is not the end of the world, but it’s definitely inconvenient.
+Missing a connecting flight is not the end of the world, but it’s inconvenient.
 Just like flight delays, only worse!
 As I write this, I’m sitting on my flight from Charlotte to Atlanta.
 Huffing and puffing, I’m trying to catch my breath.

 Yes.
 I almost missed my connecting flight.
 But hey… At least I recorded myself and another guy sprinting through the airport to make it to Atlanta (you should probably check out my Snapchat story if you’re not already following me: LouieLevey).